 Destination: Italy – Trentino Alto Adige

 Trentino is a region of Northern Italy able to offer moments full of adventure and fun, but also of rest and relaxation.
-Evocative natural panoramas await you, occupied by the flourishing vegetation of picturesque valleys such as the Isarco Valley, the Val Pusteria and the Val Venosta, the valley of orchards.
-Dominating the green valleys are the white peaks that make up the wonderful chain of the Dolomites, the ideal place to organize excursions and walks along the green paths of its woods.
+Evocative natural panoramas await you, occupied by the flourishing vegetation of picturesque valleys such as the Isarco Valley, the Val Pusteria, and the Val Venosta, the valley of orchards.
+Dominating the green valleys are the white peaks that make up the wonderful chain of the Dolomites.

 It is the northernmost region of all of Italy and, if we exclude the Valle dei Laghi and the Val d’Adige, it is almost entirely mountainous with peaks that reach almost four thousand meters above sea level.
 The territory was already inhabited in the Mesolithic era, ie at the end of the last glaciation, as evidenced by the remains dating back to 12,000 BC. which were found in the Adige Valley.
 It was the Romans who settled during the 1st century BC. and which remained there until the fall of the Western Roman Empire after having founded the city of Trento making it an important municipality.
 Passed into the hands of Odoacer, then of the Ostrogoths and finally of the Lombards, it became part of the Holy Roman Empire until Conrad II left the management of temporal power in the hands of the bishops of Trento and Bressanone.
 After a brief parenthesis where the region passed to the Republic of Venice and after the advent of Napoleon’s French, it was the counts of Tirolo who governed the territory that had become part of Austria.
 The First World War allowed the annexation to the Kingdom of Italy of all of Trentino and part of South Tyrol, that is, Alto Adige.